Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-09-19-Taro-growth.md

     Taro as a kitten (left) and as a cat (right).
 Photo from Joanne.
 </div>

+Kittens are fast growing, showing near exponential growth when young, as observed in the first 4 weeks of **Fig 1**, where he recovered from a bad case of fleas (which will feed on his blood, depriving him of much-needed nutrients for survival and growth) and thrived.
+The small kitten that started weighing a light 2.8 lbs grew to be a consistent 11±5% lbs.
+Funny enough, with his observed growth pattern, the veterinarian estimated his healthy adult weight to be a hefty 13 lbs, which he was never able to achieve.

+For the first 6 months of his growth journey, Taro's weight was measured in approximately 1 week intervals (with a small break during Christmas), where we can observe not only the consistently increasing weight but also the changes in weight on a weekly basis due to measuring weight before/after meals or before/after using the litter box.
+However, a kitten's schedule is free-spirited, so the only constant is measurement in the mornings.
+As he approached his first birthday, the measurements slowed, as did his growth.

 <canvas id="taroWeightChart"></canvas>
 <script>
 document.addEventListener("DOMContentLoaded", function () {
+  const regressionLineData = [];
+  for (let x = 50; x <= 450; x++) {
+    const y = -0.737 + 0.0564*x + -2.1E-05*x**2 + -1.99E-07*x**3 + 2E-10*x**4;
+    regressionLineData.push({ x: x, y: y });
+  }
   var ctx = document.getElementById("taroWeightChart").getContext("2d");
   new Chart(ctx, {
     type: "scatter",